 Human Rights Protections

-The Human Rights Division of the Department of Labor is responsible for enforcing the North Dakota Human Rights Act (N.D.C.C.
+The Human Rights Division of the Department of Labor and Human Rights is responsible for enforcing the North Dakota Human Rights Act (N.D.C.C.
 Chapter 14-02.4) and the North Dakota Housing Discrimination Act (N.D.C.C.
 Chapter 14-02.5).
 This responsibility includes investigating complaints alleging discriminatory practices, educating the public about human rights laws, and studying the nature and extent of discrimination in North Dakota.

 If you feel you have been harmed by a discriminatory practice, you may initiate a complaint by completing the appropriate intake form and mailing or delivering it to the department.
 Investigative staff will assess the information you provide on the intake form to determine whether there is a basis for filing a formal complaint.
 If a formal complaint is filed, the department will conduct a thorough, impartial investigation into the allegations made in the complaint.
 The department will emphasize conciliation to resolve complaints and the parties may agree to settle a complaint at any time.